 - Aerobatic Flight—The station features aircraft used for precision maneuvers for competitions and air show performances.
 Highlights include the Pitts Special S-1C Little Stinker, the Monocoupe 110 Special Little Butch and Loudenslager Laser 200 Beautiful Obsession.

 - Business Aviation—Business aircrafts are used by companies to increase traveling flexibility and decrease time spent in airports.
 This exhibition features a Lear Jet 23 and the Grumman G-21 Goose.

 - Cold War Aviation—This station features aircraft used for aerial reconnaissance.
 Planes on display include Lockheed SR-71 Blackbird, the Bell H-13J and the Lockheed T-33A Shooting Star.

-- Commercial Aviation—This station features the evolution of commercial aviation from the start of the 20th century to today and includes the Concorde, the first supersonic airliner from Air France, and the Boeing 367-80 Stratoliner.
+- Commercial Aviation—This station features the evolution of commercial aviation from the start of the 20th century to today and includes the Concorde, the first supersonic airliner from Air France, the Boeing 367-80, and Boeing 307 Stratoliner.

 - General Aviation—This station features aircraft from general aviation— planes not flown by commercial carriers or the military.
 Highlights include the Piper J-3 Cub, the Grumman G-22 Gulfhawk II and the Arrow Sport A2-60.

 - Interwar Military Aviation—Many one-of-a-kind and sole-surviving aircrafts developed between the first and second World Wars are on display.
 The evolution of this type of aircraft can be seen through the Boeing P-26A Peashooter, Loening OA-1A San Francisco and the Curtis F9C-2 Sparrowhawk.